 Singh is not the only WHOI scientist focused on advancing underwater imaging technologies.
 A new camera, called the Habitat Mapping Camera System, or HabCam, promises a better eye on the seabed.
 Towed behind a ship and cruising just five or six feet above the ocean floor, the Mini Cooper-sized camera snaps six overlapping images each second, creating a detailed, non-invasive, real-time view of the surrounding ocean floor.

 Scott Gallagher, WHOI scientist and one of the image-processing and design experts on the HabCam system, says the team has developed what they call a stereo camera, one that generates a three-dimensional image of the sea floor and anything lying atop it.
 The camera will help identify species on the seabed, including shellfish such as scallops, as well as species like flounder partially buried in the sand.
 The team is currently working to integrate this stereo camera into the AUV system.

 “The first reaction is, ‘God, wow, fantastic, all these images.’
-And the next reaction is, ‘Oh, what are we going to do with all this data.’”
+And the next reaction was, ‘Oh, what are we going to do with all this data.'”

 —Hanumant Singh, Northeastern University / Woods Hole Oceanographic Institute